meditationstuff/protocol_1/narrative_writing_bib.md

 * Paul, Laurie Ann.
 Transformative experience.
 OUP Oxford, 2014.
 * Williams, Bernard.
 Moral luck: philosophical papers 1973-1980.
 Cambridge University Press, 1981.
 * Velleman, David. \[sic]
+* Thalberg, Irving.
+"Emotion and thought."
+American Philosophical Quarterly 1.1 (1964): 45-55.
+* Thalberg, Irving.
+"Constituents and causes of emotion and action."
+The Philosophical Quarterly (1950-) 23.90 (1973): 1-14.

+* Coyne, Shawn.
+The story grid: what good editors know.
+Black Irish Entertainment LLC, 2015.
+* Bruder, Melissa, et al. A practical handbook for the actor.
+Vintage, 1986.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]